This is a supplement to the main Wood Decay page.

 Root and Butt Rots

-Some important decays of roots and butts of living treesFungus | Decay type | Name of decay, disease, or common name of fungus | Common hosts | Comments |
+Some important decays of roots and butts of living treesFungus | Names | Decay type | Common hosts | Comments |

 ---|---|---|---|---|

-Armillaria (many species) | white rot | (fungus) honey mushroom; (disease) Armillaria root rot; shoestring root rot | many hardwoods and conifers, depending on the pathogen species | often associated with stress in hardwoods; FIDL |
+Armillaria (many species) | (fungus) honey mushroom; (disease) Armillaria root rot; shoestring root rot | white rot | many hardwoods and conifers, depending on the pathogen species | often associated with stress in hardwoods; FIDL |

 Saprobic Decays

-Decaying dead trees or dead portions of live treesFungus | Decay type | Name of decay or common name of fungus | Common hosts | Comments |
+Decaying dead trees or dead portions of live treesFungus | Names | Decay type | Common hosts | Comments |

 ---|---|---|---|---|

-Trametes versicolor | white rot | (fungus) turkey-tail (after the concentric zones of color) | many hardwoods | annual |
+Trametes versicolor | (fungus) turkey-tail (after the concentric zones of color) | white rot | many hardwoods | annual |

-Cryptoporus volvatus | white rot | (fungus) pouch fungus | many conifers | One of the first colonizers of dead conifers, fruiting as early as one year after death.
+Cryptoporus volvatus | (fungus) pouch fungus | white rot | many conifers | One of the first colonizers of dead conifers, fruiting as early as one year after death.
 Seems to primarily feed on phloem and cambium, although it is said to decay sapwood also.
 Has a cover beneath the pore layer until maturity (the genus name means of course "hidden pores"; annual |

 Trichaptum abietinum | pitted white rot | many conifers | Like most Trichaptum spp., the active margin and pore surface have more or less purple color; annual | |

-Fomitopsis pinicola | brown rot | (fungus) red belt fungus | many conifers | Produces sometimes thick mycelial mats in shrinkage checks in advanced stages.
+Fomitopsis pinicola | (fungus) red belt fungus | brown rot | many conifers | Produces sometimes thick mycelial mats in shrinkage checks in advanced stages.
 Can also cause butt rot or stem decay of living trees in some areas; perennial |